Welding Smoke and Fume Extraction

 One problem.
 With more than one Solution!

 Industrial Maid designs unique industrial ventilation systems for ductless welding smoke collection and fume extraction.
-The filter hood systems use a three stage filter package including a spark arrestance filter, a 4” pleated pre-filter and a 95% multi-pocket main bag filter.
-Our robotic hood system does not require storage of dust in trays or barrels and does not require compressed air for operation.
+The industrial ventilation hoods use a three stage filter package including a spark arrestance filter, a 4” pleated pre-filter and a 95% multi-pocket main bag filter.
+Our robotic welding cells hood system does not require storage of dust in trays or barrels and does not require compressed air for operation.
 The low air to cloth ratio and use of media style bags also requires a lower horsepower rating, helping save on yearly electrical operational costs.
 Several fume extraction hood sizes and airflow ranges from 1,000 to 8,000 CFM are available.
 The importance of fume extraction to the safety of workers isn't under debate any more, it's been tested and proven, so let the engineers at Industrial Maid help design the industrial ventilation system that will meet current standards set by OSHA.

 At Industrial Maid we work with our customers and their mechanical contractors to find custom fume extraction hood solutions to industrial air filtration challenges.